chips-blockchain/bet/compile.md

 $ lightning-cli getinfo

 # Get a new address to fund your Lightning Node
 # This returns an address, which needs to be funded first in order to open a channel with another node.
-Join the [CHIPS discord](https://discord.gg/bcSpzWb) to get a small amount of CHIPS
 $ lightning-cli newaddr

 # Run the following command to check if your node has funds